Tahsintok/JavaPractices/Java101/readme.md

-These Files were practices and/or assignments at the Course,is name Java101.
+These Files were practices and assignments at the Course,is name Java101.

 [PatikaDev](https://www.patika.dev/tr)